Dang507/Dang507/README.md

 ### Dangvp 👋

 Hi!
 I'm Dang 🙋
-- .NET and React and more things
+- .NET, PHP, TypeScript, JS and React and more things